Every public article should show how it was built.

 Comparison note

-Used when two category ideas are routinely confused and the reader needs one cleaner distinction.
+Used when two category ideas are routinely confused and the operator or reader needs one cleaner distinction.

 Primary proof: role differences + label cleanup + decision tension.